polyphony-chat/.github/SPECIFICATION.md

 The Client-Server API is a RESTful API that is used by clients to communicate with the server.
 It is a modification of the Discord v9 API and is completely backwards compatible with it, even if not all endpoints are supported.
 An example of an unsupported endpoint would be the "Super-reactions" endpoint, which are treated as regular reactions by Polyphony.

+#### 1.1.1.
+Initial authentication

+During the initial authentication (registration) process, a client must provide at least one `KeyPackage`, in addition to the required registration information.

+The identity key inside the `LeafNode` of this `KeyPackage` is signed using the home servers' private key, so that home servers act as a certificate authority for their users' keys.

+See [6.1.
+KeyPackages](#61-keypackages) for an outline on what a `KeyPackage` is, and consult the MLS specification (RFC9420) for more implementation details.

 ### 1.2.
 Server-Server API

 The Server-Server APIs are used to enable federation between multiple Polyphony servers (federated identity).